Editor’s Note: This post was originally published in October 2010 and was revamped and updated for accuracy and comprehensiveness in 2018.

 As an extra security measure for your peace of mind, the RNLI perform free inspections at their lifejacket clinics.
 They also advise you on how to carry out your own checks.

-RNLI also offers a great official guide to lifejackets and buoyancy aids, from choosing the right one for you to maintaining it.
+RNLI also offers a great official guide to lifejackets and buoyancy aids, from choosing the right one and ensuring the correct fit to maintaining your items.
 You can download and read it here.